Painful Memories

 This blog will describe four simple steps to improve routine patient encounters and create overwhelmingly positive experiences.

 Today's blog will explore how the most successful clinics consistently create positive experiences.
-There are four intangible assets that patient-centered physicians use to scale their practice.
-The process has very little to do with the individual practitioner's clinical skill; but everything to do with how the patient feels during their visit.
+Patient-centered physicians use four intangible assets to scale their practice.
+The process has very little to do with the individual practitioner's clinical skill but everything to do with how the patient feels during their visit.
 The most successful chiropractic practices don't just solve problems; they create memorable experiences.
 Here is how.

 1. First, Do No Harm